 i have mentioned a few novels elsewhere but if you stumble across this page and have a recommendation, please leave a comment.
 Or email me on firstname.lastname@example.org

-Here is a gynarchic novel, and it’s free (link below).
+Here is a gynarchic novel.
 That’s my name at the bottom of the cover there. i’m not making any special claims for skill as a writer (in fact writing it has shown me just how hard it can be), but in She Shall Have Music i have at least attempted to conceive a Gynarchic universe.
 It is not that i had a burning plot to relate, but i hoped to encourage some reader somewhere to inhabit that imaginative space, even for a few hours, and realise that they feel at home.

-She Shall Have Music features a young Woman inspired to raise Herself from rural poverty after a chance encounter with two prosperous Female slavers; by a boy whose lack of backbone i now rather regret; by a more admirable hero (yes you can be a Gynarchist and real man, dammit); and a Gorean king dispossessed by his people in favour of his charming younger sister, who has secretly fallen under the sway of the last survivors of an ancient Matriarchal tribe.
-The stage is set.
+The first part of She Shall Have Music features a young Woman inspired to raise Herself from rural poverty after a chance encounter with two prosperous Female slavers; by a boy whose lack of backbone i now rather regret; by a more admirable hero (yes you can be a Gynarchist and real man, dammit); and a patriarchal king dispossessed by his people in favour of his charming younger sister, who has secretly fallen under the sway of the last survivors of an ancient Matriarchal tribe.

 There is even a scene in which a party of Dommes are obliged to disguise themselves as slave-girls in order to be smuggled into a Gorean city.
 May the Goddesses forgive me for that; it was all in the service of plot.

 That reminds me i have some suggestions for casting, when the movie comes out.

 She Shall Have Music is available on Amazon.